 - Dr. Stuart E. Builder, Strategic Biodevelopment, Belmont, CA

-- Dr. Charles L. Cooney, Professor of Chemical and Biochemical Engineering at MIT
+- Dr. Charles L. Cooney, Professor of Chemical and Biochemical Engineering, emeritus at MIT

 - Ranga Godavarti, Sr. Director, Purification Process Development, Bioprocess R&D Pfizer, Andover, MA

 - Dr. Jean-Francois Hamel, Lecturer & Research Engineer, MIT

 - Dr. Robert Baffi, Executive Vice President of Technical Operations, Bio Marin Pharmaceutical Inc, Novato, CA